Svehla/openapi-typed-express/readme.md

 if some field in the object is nullable `null_` key may not be required, but in TS types, only value is of type `| undefined`

 so the non existed keys are nullable as well, thanks to this, the schema is simplier for the writter, because there is less edge cases to think about

+## All defined schema attribute stripping

+if you define one of apiDoc objects like `query`, `body`, `params` or `headers` it'll strip all unknown object attributes so omit potential security data injections

+By default, T.any is used for each attribute